XiangXu/LeeCode/1_two_sum.md

 **Time Complexity: O(n)**

 We traverse the list containing nn elements exactly twice.
-Since the hash table reduces the look up time to O(1)O(1), the time complexity is O(n)O(n).
+Since the hash table reduces the look up time to O(1), the time complexity is O(n).

 **Space Complexity: O(n)**